-Problem sets will be assigned each Friday and will be due at the end of the lecture the following Friday.
+Weekly problem sets will be assigned each Friday and will be due at the end of the lecture the following Friday.
 Each problem set will be handed out and posted on the course webpage.
 Graded homework will be returned to you in section meetings.

-No late homework will be accepted.
-In the case that you cannot turn the homework in during class, you have to get your homework to me early or you will not receive credit.
+There will be no make up homework, and no late homework will be accepted.
+In the case that you cannot turn the homework in after the lecture, you have to get your homework to me early or you will not receive credit.
 Do not submit homework by e-mail.